Want to know about different types of facials so you can choose the one that suits your skin concerns? You have arrived at the right place!

-It is a non-invasive, skin tightening facial that uses rejuvenation techniques.
-Thermage facial is specially curated to enhance the natural contours of your face, neck and body while also tightening the sagging skin restoring the natural elasticity.
+It is a non-invasive, skin-tightening facial that uses rejuvenation techniques.
+Thermage facial is specially curated to enhance the natural contours of your face, neck, and body while also tightening the sagging skin restoring the natural elasticity.
 Hollywood stars like Jennifer Aniston and Gwyneth Paltrow swear by this non-surgical treatment.

-Recommended for: Aging skin especially over 35
+Recommended for: Aging skin, especially over 35

 20. PRP Facial

 Beauty enthusiasts also call it vampire facial.
 The full form of PRP is platelet-rich plasm, a facial.
 Experts draw your blood in this facial and put it in a special machine.
-This method is done to create the platelet-rich plasma.
-Once this is done, the highly concentrated form of proteins is then infused back to your skin with the help of micro-needling.
+This method is done to create platelet-rich plasma.
+Once this is done, the highly concentrated form of proteins is then infused back into your skin with the help of micro-needling.

 Recommended for: Aging skin